Solar Active-Sterile Neutrino Conversion with Atomic Effects at Dark Matter Direct Detection Experiments: Conclusions

 \section{Conclusions}

 The XENON1T electron recoil excess stimulated various explanations with new physics including solar neutrino scattering with light mediators.
 Although the atomic effects are commonly considered for those dark matter scenarios, they are omitted in the solar neutrino explanations.
-In this work, we establish a systematic second quantization formalism for both the initial-state bound and final-state ionized electrons.
-This approach can introduce the atomic $K$-factor in a natural way with general interactions for both neutrino and dark matter scatterings.
-We further apply this formalism to the solar neutrino scattering with bound electrons into a sterile neutrino through scalar, pseudo-scalar, vector, and axial-vector interactions.
-The atomic effects can decrease the cross section by $1 \sim 5$ times to modify the recoil energy spectrum.
-Our results demonstrate for the first time that the atomic effects can not be ignored when using solar neutrino scattering to explain the XENON1T electron recoil excess.
-Finally, we project the event rate of solar neutrino recoil with bound electrons via light mediators at future Xenon experiments PandaX-4T, XENONnT, and LZ.
+In the first part of this work, we establish a systematic second quantization formalism for both the initial-state bound and final-state ionized electrons.
+This approach introduces the atomic $K$-factor in a natural way with general interactions for both neutrino and dark matter scatterings.
+The $K$-factor calculation includes a summation over the final-state angular quantum number $l'$ to infinity.
+In practice, one needs to truncate the summation at some maximum value $l'_{max}$ and this introduces some calculation error.
+A sub-percent precision in the atomic $K$-factor requires at least $l'_{max} = 200$ for the electron recoil energy of $\mathcal O(10)$\,keV.